-Salina Regional Airport is managed by the Salina Airport Authority that is under the direction of a five member Airport Authority Board of Directors.
+Salina Regional Airport is managed by the Salina Airport Authority, under the direction of a five-member Board of Directors.
 At a local level, the Salina Airport Authority is under the direction of the Executive Director.
 The SAA is responsible for all aspects of Airport and Industrial Center development as well as implementing and enforcing airport policies.

-Airport management staff is located in the MJ Kennedy Air Terminal.
-Airport Maintenance, personnel are located in building 614 south of Beechcraft Road.
-Airport Rescue and Fire Fighting (ARFF) personnel are located in the ARFF station at the end of Beechcraft Road.
+Airport Management staff is located on the upper floor of the MJ Kennedy Air Terminal.
+Airport Maintenance, personnel are located in Building 614 south of Beechcraft Road.
+Airport Rescue and Fire Fighting personnel are located in the ARFF station at the end of Beechcraft Road.
 The organization of the SAA is as follows:

-• Executive Director Tim Rogers
+Executive Director Tim Rogers, A.A.E.

-• Director of Administration & Finance Shelli Swanson
+Director of Administration and Finance Shelli Swanson, C.M.

-• Director of Facilities & Construction Kenny Bieker
+Director of Facilities and Construction Kenny Bieker

-• Manager of Special Projects Don Kneubuhl
+Manager of Special Projects Don Kneubuhl

-• Business & Communications Manager Kasey Windhorst
+Business and Communications Manager Kasey Windhorst

-• Manager of Operations David Sorell
+Manager of Operations David Sorell

-• Administrative Assistant Kaycie Taylor
+Administrative Assistant Kaycie Taylor

+Terminal Building Custodian Amy Green

-• ARFF & Operations Specialist 4-person crew
+ARFF and Operations Specialists

-• Maintenance, Operations & ARFF Technician 5-person crew
+· Kayleigh Hogeland

+Chandler LeBar

+Zach Turner

+Maintenance and Operations Technician/ ARFF Alan Anderson

+· Kim Colby

+Kyle Moyer

+Eric Wood